First, what was I solving?

 So here’s the idea

 Thinking of the game as a recording, link the data to it so the user can rewind, play and fast forward the data for unprecedented control.
-The statistics would then change in time with the
+The statistics would then change in time with the video as it plays.

 Putting ideas to paper